-Black voters have plenty to gain from replacing the electoral college — a system built originally to protect the interest of white, male slave owners — with selecting presidents through a popular vote.
+To put it simply, Black voters have plenty to gain from replacing the electoral college — a system built originally to protect the interest of white, male slave owners — with selecting presidents through a popular vote.

-In our system, voters do not elect the president directly.
+In our current election system, voters do not elect the president directly.
 Instead, they choose which candidate receives their state’s electors.

-The electoral college is made up of 538 electors who technically cast votes to decide the president and vice president.
-The candidate who receives a majority of electoral votes (270) wins the presidency.
+The Electoral College is made up of 538 electors who technically cast votes to decide the president and vice president.
+The candidate who receives a majority of electoral votes, or the first to 270, wins the presidency.

-The number 538 is the sum of the nation’s 435 Representatives, 100 Senators, and 3 electors given to the District of Columbia.
+The number 538 is the sum of the nation’s 435 Representatives, 100 Senators and three electors given to the District of Columbia.
 Electors are apportioned to states based on their population, meaning that larger states have more electoral votes than smaller states.

-It’s a winner takes all system.
+It’s a winner-takes-all system.
 A candidate gets all the electoral votes of a state whether they win it by one vote or one million votes.
-In 2016, Clinton won huge majorities in racially diverse states like California and New York that ran up her popular vote count but meant relatively little in the electoral college count.
+In 2020, Biden won huge majorities in racially diverse states like California and New York that ran up his popular vote count but meant relatively little in the Electoral College count.

-“In addition to the problem of this winner take all logic, there is also the issue that people in large states are explicitly underrepresented in the electoral college,” according to the Center for Economic and Policy Research (CEPR).
+“In addition to the problem of this winner-take-all logic, there is also the issue that people in large states are explicitly underrepresented in the electoral college,” according to an analysis from the Center for Economic and Policy Research (CEPR).